 → See all of our Dominican Republic travel guides

-→ Email us to support local small businesses by hiring local guides who can take you to any of the places listed below.
+→ Email us to support local small businesses by hiring local guides who can take you to any of the Dominican Republic things to do listed below.

-Incredible Things to Do in the Dominican Republic
+Things to do in the Dominican Republic – Barahona Province

 1. Hike La Plaza & La Cueva

 This is a full day, two-part hike in the beautiful province of Barahona.
 This stunning hike takes you through several crystal-clear blue pools surrounded by limestone rocks within a jungle.
 Both parts of the hike (La Plaza and La Cueva) are well worth it with several gems along the way.
 Because it is a virginal region, it is unpaved and thus not an easy hike.
 You must improvise the way: over rocks, jumping down, leaping over, swimming, sliding, crawling and climbing up natural “second floors” without stairs.
 It is like the ultimate obstacle course + hike.
 A full-body workout in the midst of pristine beauty.

 2. Larimar Gemstone Mines & Shopping